stephenhouser/nfc_squeezebox/README.md

 Commands are
     - 'album': play the files in an album, in order, relative to the /music directory
+    - 'shuffle': shuffle the files in an album
+    -
     - 'url': play the "Internet radio" station given by the URL
     - 'year': play a dynamic playlist (preconfigured) to play songs from a year
     - 'command': send the given command directly to the LMS.